lipme/vue-msa-overview/README.md

       ]
 ~~~~

 If color is not defined, the color will be black.
+If fill-opacity is not defined, the opacity is 0.3.

 If you want to hide tracks: